ajhenrique/ww3admin.io/AgendaWW3RepoMeet20190603.md

     * Add documentation about regtests, when to use
   + Ali to publish prior to Wednesday meeting
 - Status of regtests/matrix at trusted repos
-  + ERDC: Ty was able to run the matrix in one of ERDC computers, went through procedure, is further testing.
+  + ERDC: Ty was able to run the matrix in one of ERDC computers, went through the procedure, is further testing.
 Looks like all is running well, will move on to test with different branches.
   + UKMO:

 3. Transferring branches Vlab-> github